Apple Park: Glendenning Barn

-The land that Apple purchased for the campus came with an old barn that was built in 1916 by John Leonard using redwood planks.
+The land that Apple purchased for the campus came with a barn that was built in 1916 by John Leonard using redwood planks.
 Leonard married into the Glendenning Family, who immigrated to the United States from Scotland and settled in the area in the 1850s.
+The Hewlett-Packard Company bought the land on which the barn stood in 1970s and preserved it among a small grove of redwoods.
 After Apple purchased the property, there were discussions between Apple, the Cupertino Historical Society, and the city of Cupertino as to the fate of the barn.
 The city's interest in the barn stemmed from its 2004 declaration as a historical site.

 Apple agreed to keep the barn on the property and is using it to "store maintenance tools and other landscaping materials".
 The barn was disassembled during the campus construction and then reassembled in a different location from where it was originally located.